Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Heterogeneous Dynamic Theories

 \end{definition} \begin{textAtEnd} \begin{definition}[Free Variables for Simple Heterogeneous Domain of Computation] Given two dynamic theories $\zero{\dynamicTheory},\one{\dynamicTheory}$ and notation as in \Cref{def:hdl:simple_signature}, we define free variables of atoms and programs as follows:

 \end{definition} \end{textAtEnd} The notation of our simple heterogeneous signature $\preHero{\dynamicSignature}$ and the simple heterogeneous dynamic theory $\preHero{\domComp}$ is already giving a hint at the components of the dynamic theory which are here to stay for the fully heterogeneous version (denoted with $\hero{\left(\cdot\right)}$) vs. components of the simple heterogeneous theory that still require further refinement (denoted with $\preHero{\left(\cdot\right)}$): While the universe, state space, variables and atoms remain as-is, the range of admissible programs will still be extended.
-Before we lift $\preHero{\dynamicTheory}$ to a more expressive set of programs, we begin by showing that our simple heterogeneous dynamic signature and domain of computation indeed form a dynamic theory: \begin{isabelleTheorem}{Simple Heterogeneous Dynamic Theories}{het\_dl} Assume two dynamic theories $\zero{\dynamicTheory},\one{\dynamicTheory}$ and a corresponding set of heterogeneous atoms $\common{\signatureAtoms}$, then $\preHero{\dynamicSignature}$ and $\preHero{\domComp}$ as defined in \Cref{def:hdl:simple_signature,def:hdl:simple_dom_comp} form a dynamic theory $\preHero{\dynamicTheory}$ as defined in \Cref{def:DL:theory}.
-All axioms and proof rules from \Cref{fig:elementary-axioms} carry over. \end{isabelleTheorem} This result unlocks the first four proof rules for $\preHero{\dynamicTheory}$.
-However, the range of properties we will be able to formalize and prove with $\preHero{\dynamicTheory}$ are still underwhelming: Each modality in $\preHero{\dynamicTheory}$ can only contain a program from $\zero{\dynamicTheory}$ \emph{or} a program from $\one{\dynamicTheory}$, but \emph{not both}.
-Before we \emph{lift} this limitation in the next section, we first consider how this logic relates to another technique for combining logics, namely fibring.
+Before we lift $\preHero{\dynamicTheory}$ to a more expressive set of programs, we begin by showing that our simple heterogeneous dynamic signature and domain of computation indeed form a dynamic theory: \begin{isabelleTheorem}{Simple Heterogeneous Dynamic Theories}{het\_dl} Assume two dynamic theories $\zero{\dynamicTheory},\one{\dynamicTheory}$ and a corresponding set of heterogeneous atoms $\common{\signatureAtoms}$, then $\preHero{\dynamicSignature}$ and $\preHero{\domComp}$ as defined in \Cref{def:hdl:simple_signature,def:hdl:simple_dom_comp} form a dynamic theory $\preHero{\dynamicTheory}$ as defined in \Cref{def:DL:theory}. \chg{S57}{The soundness of all}{ All} axioms and proof rules from \Cref{fig:elementary-axioms} \chg{S57}{carries}{carry} over. \end{isabelleTheorem}

+\looseness=-1 This result unlocks the first four proof rules for $\preHero{\dynamicTheory}$.
+However, the range of properties we will be able to formalize and prove with $\preHero{\dynamicTheory}$ \chg{S37}{is}{are} still underwhelming\chg{S10}{ as modalities }{: Each modality} in $\preHero{\dynamicTheory}$ can only contain a program from $\zero{\dynamicTheory}$ \emph{or} a program from $\one{\dynamicTheory}$\chg{S10}{ --- }{, but }\emph{not both}.
+Before we \emph{lift} this limitation in the next section, we \del{S10}{first }consider how this logic relates to another technique for combining logics, namely fibring.